MOSHOLU-PELHAM GREENWAY:

 Directions:

-The Mosholu-Pelham Greenway is part of the EAST COAST GREENWAY , a planned biking & hiking route stretching 3,000 miles from Maine to Florida.
+The Mosholu-Pelham Greenway is part of the EAST COAST GREENWAY , a planned biking & hiking route stretching 3,000 miles from Maine South, to Florida.
 When complete it will traverse 15 states with a mostly off-road path.

-Starting from Van Cortlandt Park and the Old Putnam Rail Trail next to the Van Cortlandt Golf Course Clubhouse [Western End]; From the Old Putnam Rail Trail at the southern end of Van Cortlandt Lake, head left past the lake and past a granite post with a gold medallion to Van Cortlandt Park access road.
-Then head left past the Van Cortlandt Golf Course Club House.
+Starting from Van Cortlandt Park and the Southern End of the Old Putnam Rail Trail , next to the Van Cortlandt Golf Course Clubhouse [Western End]; From the Old Putnam Rail Trail at the Southern End of Van Cortlandt Lake, head left, East, past the lake and past a granite post with a gold medallion to Van Cortlandt Park access road.
+Then head left, North, past the Van Cortlandt Golf Course Club House.
 You'll pick up the paved Mosholu-Pelham Greenway on your left.
 There are green signs that read "Mosholu-Pelham Bay Bike Path" posted along the trail.
 You travel along the lake before turning right underneath an on-ramp.
-This brings you up to the on-ramp where you next travel underneath the Major Deegan Expressway.
+This brings you up to the on-ramp where you next travel South, underneath the Major Deegan Expressway.
 Travel up a descent sized hill.
 At 0.9 miles continue straight past a side trail on your right.
 This brings you to Van Cortlandt Park S. Head straight over the cross-walk, then travel left over Dickenson Ave and Mosholu Pkwy via a cross-light.
-The trail then follows alongside the Pkwy heading south.
+The trail then follows alongside the Pkwy heading South.
 You'll travel underneath the NYC Subways Mosholu Pkwy Station via a 1910 tunnel.
 After crossing over Van Cortlandt Ave the trail widens and the Pkwy expands with a grassy medium dividing it.
 After crossing over Webster Ave at 2.1 miles, look to your left to spot a beautiful old brick building housing the PD.
-You then pass over the Metro-North rail line before coming to Dr Theodore Kazmiroff Blvd and the Bronx Park at 2.3 miles.
+You then pass over the Metro-North rail line before coming to Southern Blvd and the NY Botanical Garden at 2.3 miles.

 Note; Left is a 0.5 mile access trail to the Bronx River Greenway.

-The Mosholu-Pelham Greenway continues straight, crossing over the Bronx River and coming to another junction at 2.7 miles.
+The Mosholu-Pelham Greenway continues straight, crossing over the Bronx River Pkwy and coming to another junction at 2.7 miles.

-Turn right, using the cross-light (a tough intersection to cross) and travel south along the combined Bronx River/Mosholu-Pelham Greenways.
+Turn right, South, using the cross-light (a tough intersection to cross) and travel along the combined Bronx River/Mosholu-Pelham Greenways.
 After a little over 3 miles you'll pass by Waring Playground.
 Restrooms and a water fountain are located here.
-The paved trail briefly ends after another 0.3 miles, however, just continue straight alongside Bronx Park E and you'll return to the paved trail on your left as it travels east alongside Pelham Pkwy.
-You come to Boston Rd at 3.5 miles.
+The trail turns East, bringing you to Boston Rd and Bronx & Pelham Pkwy at 3.5 miles.

-The Mosholu-Pelham Greenway continues east traveling underneath the rail line.
+The Mosholu-Pelham Greenway continues East, traveling underneath the rail line.
 A large expanse of green space is along your left, as well as a green median between the Pkwy.
 The trail is pretty level until you reach Williamsbridge Rd at 4.3 miles where you begin a gradual descent.
 When you reach Stillwell Ave, turn right and use the cross-light over the Pkwy, then turn left and cross the bridge over the RR tracks.
 This brings you to an on-ramp for the Hutchinson River Pkwy at 5.5 miles.

-Note; The Southern Section of the Hutchinson River Greenway heads right (south) alongside the Pkwy.
+Note; The Southern Section of the Hutchinson River Greenway heads right, South, alongside the Pkwy.

-Continue straight (east) alongside the Bronx & Pelham Pkwy and cross a pedestrian bridge over the Hutchinson River Pkwy.
-Cross a couple more on/off ramps before coming to another Trail intersection.
+Continue straight, East, alongside the Bronx & Pelham Pkwy and cross a pedestrian bridge over the Hutchinson River Pkwy.
+Cross a couple more on/off ramps before coming to another trail intersection.

-Continuing straight, the trail travels across on/off ramps and underneath I-95 where you’ll come to another Trail junction at 6 miles.
+Continuing straight, the trail travels across on/off ramps and underneath I-95 where you’ll come to another trail junction at 6 miles.

 Continue straight across a wide median and one last road crossing to another Trail intersection at 6.3 miles.

-Head left, passing by the old Bronx-Pelham Landfill along your right before traveling across the Pelham Bay Bridge over the mouth of the Hutchinson River as it flows into the East Chester Bay.
+Head left, North, passing by the old Bronx-Pelham Landfill along your right before traveling across the Pelham Bay Bridge over the mouth of the Hutchinson River as it flows into the East Chester Bay.
 A RR bridge crosses along your left.
 You'll come to the junction of Shore & City Island Roads at 7 miles.

-Note; You have several options from here:
+You have several Options from here:

 HH

-CLICK HERE FOR NY CITY 2023 BIKE MAP
+CLICK HERE FOR NY CITY 2025 BIKE MAP

 BEFORE YOU SET OUT BE SURE TO READ THE